muxyz/website/index.md

 <div id="blurb">
 <h2>Conclusion</h2>
-Mu is a real world operating system we're proposing, driven by voice and messaging, to replace existing systems that are owned and operated largely by corporations.
+Mu is a real world operating system we're proposing, driven by voice, video and messaging, to replace existing systems that are owned and operated largely by corporations.
 Our goal is to create an open alternative to existing platforms and services that is community centric and accessible to everyone.